clusterinthecloud/docs/source/index.rst

 In the future, the intention is that this tutorial will cover installing on all major cloud providers but for now only Oracle Public Cloud is covered.

+Contributions to this document is welcome `at GitHub <https://github.com/ACRC/cluster-in-the-cloud>`_.

 Prerequisites
 -------------